ppotturi/adp-portal/README.md

-# adp-portal
+# Azure Developer Portal
-The Azure Development Platform Portal built using [Backstage](https://backstage.io/).
+Welcome to the Azure Devoper Portal (ADP) repository.
+The portal is built using [Backstage](https://backstage.io/).

 ## Getting started